 2. Dry at 135°F for 6–8 hours, flipping at about 5 hours when you can easily peel the leather off.
 (This is optional to make the drying process go faster, but the sauce will dry without flipping.)

-Now comes the fun part—putting together your meals!
+Now comes the fun part—putting together your meals.
 Get creative and try different flavor combinations.

 Dehydrated meals generally require equal parts water to food and about 15–25 minutes to reconstitute.
 If you have one, a pot cozy (an insulated sleeve for your pot) helps retain heat while your food soaks.

-Follow these steps to cook your meal on the trail:
+Follow these steps to cook your meal:

 Recipe: Spaghetti and Meat Sauce